So this is it. Come along for the final installment of a four part series on our Great American Road Trip.

 Our time in the Badlands included a visit to a genuine prairie homestead made of sod and included a friendly colony of white prairie dogs (the only ones in the world) who were everywhere and unafraid;

-And was complete with this amazing sunset.
+and was rewarded with this amazing sunset.

 After a long drive the next day with stops by Sturgis and famous Wall Drugs, we made it to Wyoming and set up camp in Buffalo at 4,600 feet.
 Temperatures plummeted that night and we woke up to snow on the Big Horn Mountains nearby.
 Does it seem that I’m rushing the telling?
 That is just how it felt at this point in our trip.
 Though the scenery was grand, magnificent in fact, we were back in the West now and so close to home we could almost smell it and Bob’s foot was heavy on the gas pedal.